ChrisWiegman/chriswiegman.com/content/posts/2012-02-10-5-reasons-this-site-runs-on-wordpress.md

 ## 4.)
 It’s Free

 Well, it can be free anyway.
 Like Drupal and other systems WordPress can be downloaded for free and installed by you anywhere you want.
-Unlike the others however WordPress also has a free hosted solution, <a title="WordPress.com" href="http://wordpress.com" target="_blank" rel="noopener noreferrer">WordPress.com</a>, that can get a new blog up and running for absolutely no investment other than your time.
+Unlike the others however WordPress also has a free hosted solution, [WordPress.com](http://wordpress.com "WordPress.com"), that can get a new blog up and running for absolutely no investment other than your time.
 This opens the product up to so many more folks and helps keep the development of WordPress more cutting-edge than that of it’s competition who’s user base will never hit that of WordPress.

 ## 5.)
 The Community